meetpraveen/scala-trng/README.md

 	`sbt new`
 2. Now that we have the project please jump on to the code example in the customer folder.
 It has the necessary documentation to complete the implementation.
 For the impatient refer to the branch 'solution' for the concrete implementation.

-3. For importing the project into IDEs, `sbt eclipse` when you are inside the customers folder does the trick.
+# Importing the project into IDEs

+`sbt eclipse` when you are inside the `customers` folder does the trick.
 You can then import it as existing project in eclipse.

 # How to go about it